abhinavuser/image-segmentation/README.md

 ---

+## Important Notes and Best Practices

+### Model Switching Delay
+When switching between RITM and XMem workflows, please allow a few seconds for the APIs to initialize.
+This delay occurs because the system dynamically switches between the main Express thread (used by XMem) and the Flask-based RITM API.

+### RITM Click Behavior
+If you place two points that correspond to the same object but are very far apart in the RITM interface, the model may interpret them as separate instances.
+This can be corrected manually in polygon editing mode after the initial segmentation.

+### Virtual Environment Setup
+The `server.js` file expects two separate Python virtual environments:

+- One named `env` for XMem
+- Another named `venv` for RITM

+This separation is necessary due to conflicting dependencies between the two models.
+The backend handles switching between these environments automatically, but you must ensure that `requirements.txt` files in both submodules are installed correctly.

+### Session Persistence and Export
+All masks and annotations created during a session are persisted.
+Users can export both the segmentation masks and the corresponding JSON polygon annotations at any time.

+---

 ## Troubleshooting & Tips
 - Ensure all dependencies (Python, Node, model weights) are installed.
 - For RITM/XMem, download the required model weights as per their READMEs.